An in-depth comparison of Pi and Roo Code across output quality, autonomy, reliability, speed, value, and ease of use. Vote for your favorite.

 Pick a winner in each category — you can change your vote anytime.

-Choose Pi if you are users who want a friendly conversational AI for general tasks.
+Choose Pi if you are developers who want a fast, minimal, hackable terminal agent with full control over context and models.
 Choose Roo Code if you are power users who want a deeply configurable VS Code agent and don't mind tuning it.

-In our editorial scoring, Roo Code leads in 4 of six categories (output quality, autonomy, reliability and value), while Pi leads in 2 (speed and ease of use).
-On price, Pi runs free and is proprietary; Roo Code runs free (byo api key) and is open source.
+In our editorial scoring, Pi leads in 3 of six categories (reliability, speed and value), while Roo Code leads in 2 (autonomy and ease of use).
+On price, Pi runs free (mit) — bring your own model and is open source; Roo Code runs free (byo api key) and is open source.

 Roo Code began as a fork of Cline and grew into its own power-user favourite.
 Its signature feature is modes: switchable personas like Architect (plan), Code (build), and Debug (fix), plus fully custom modes with their own prompts and tool permissions.
 It supports auto-approval settings for hands-off runs, MCP servers, and any OpenAI-compatible provider.
 The trade-off for all that configurability is a steeper setup than Cline — and, like every BYO-key agent, your API bill scales with how hard you run it.